DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- A template for implementing new layouts, under `Layouts\_Template`.
 See its `README` file for more info.
 	- Using the NewLayout template framework, a few more modern layouts were added; Semimak-JQ and Canary were already in place.
 		- The APT(v3) layout by Apsu, with Angle, Wide and Sym ergo mods.
+		- The Sturdy layout by Oxey, with an Angle ergo mod.
+Wide and Sym ergo mods are WIP for Sturdy (and Graphite), for now.
 		- The Graphite layout by Richard Davison alias 'stronglytyped'.
 Also a keymap-friendly Graphite-HB variant (no shift state changes).
-		- The Sturdy layout by Oxey, with an Angle ergo mod.
-Wide and Sym ergo mods are WIP for Sturdy (and Graphite), for now.
-		- The Gallium layout by Bryson James alias 'GalileoBlues'.
-Also a "Galliard" variant w/ symbol key mappings as in Cmk-CAWS.
+		- The very similiar Gallium layout by Bryson James alias 'GalileoBlues'.
+		- With the Gallium & Graphite layouts, "Galliard" and "Gralmak" variants w/ symbol key mappings as in Cmk-CAWS.
 	- The SymMn (only the MN loop) partial mod is now a named Remap.
 Fits layouts with no symbol in the QWERTY `P` position.
 		- This includes Semimak, APTv3 and several other alternative keyboard layouts.
 	- Fixed: Several Layout Selector GUI bugs.